 Thank you for allowing me to testify today.
 My name is Melinda Dang.
 I was born and raised in Ohio, and although I call Ohio my home, people often consider me a foreigner and make me feel like I do not belong.
+I am just as American as anyone else.
 I am a public health professional; I care about the lives of all people, of all ages and backgrounds.
 I am also a member of OPAWL, a statewide grassroots community of Asian and Asian American and Pacific Islander Women and non-binary people in Ohio.
-Our organization is a multi-ethnic, multi-generational community and we represent the diverse diaspora from Asia and the Pacific Islands.
-I strongly oppose HB 322.
+Our organization is a multi-ethnic, multigenerational community and we represent the diverse diaspora from Asia and the Pacific Islands.
+I strongly oppose HB 327.

 As an Asian American and fierce advocate for education, I oppose this bill because students deserve to learn accurate and complete American history, which includes but is not limited to Asian American and Pacific Islander American/AAPI history.
 Additionally, racism experienced by AAPIs is inextricably tied to American history and cannot be ignored or erased.
 Our children deserve to learn about what factors led to the Chinese Exclusion Act of 1882 and U.S. involvement in important historical events like the Secret War in Laos, which became the most heavily bombed country in world history.
+What proponents of the bill may consider "divisive concepts" is just information they are uncomfortable learning about, but we must teach these lessons to effectively learn from them and prevent harm from happening to communities over and over again.
+Oppose this bill, because we need students to think for themselves, and be exposed to this information.
+We need to open our eyes and expand the curriculum, because Asians have been in the U.S. since the 1700s.